Camera Controller Driver

 ESP_ERROR_CHECK(esp_cam_ctlr_stop(handle));

-Receive from A Camera Sensor
+Receive Data from a Camera Sensor

 ESP_ERROR_CHECK(esp_cam_ctlr_receive(handle, &my_trans, ESP_CAM_CTLR_MAX_DELAY));